Tutorial: Make a Photo Collage

 Step 1.
-Import photos
+Import your photos into Collage

 Step 2.
-Choose layout
+Choose a layout

-Click the layouts tab on the far left.
+Click the Layouts tab on the far left.
 Layouts are completely flexible, so you can make changes to any design you choose.

 Step 3.
 Check overall dimensions

 Step 4.
-Drag photos into collage
+Drag photos into your layout

-Step 5.
+Step 6.
 Modify layout